 Some Facts to Know Before You Travel to North of Pakistan

-There are two options to travel to north either you flying from Lahore directly to Gilgit, missing all the fun and adventure part of it, or either you hit the road.
-North of Pakistan has become an international tour destination recently and its lush green beauty has been featured in international travel magazines titled as “Road to heaven” especially Hunza.
+There are two options to travel to the north either you flying from Lahore directly to Gilgit, missing all the fun and adventure part of it, or either you hit the road.
+North of Pakistan has become an international tourist destination recently and its lush green beauty has been featured in international travel magazines titled as “Road to heaven” especially Hunza.

 Start of the Journey